GEANT/nomad_cni/README.md

 ## Limitations

-* only IPv4 is currently supported.
+* only IPv4 is currently supported
-* changelog is not yet handled
+* changelog not yet handled
-* CI is currently using an internal Gitlab runner.
-GitHub action will come soon, but the Test won't extensive, because of PuppetDB.
+* temporarily suspended the spec test.
+Only the linting check is running
+* feel free to test it on RedHat, to contribute and raise issues